Key takeaways

 Consider your cash management and investing opportunities

 It is not possible to predict with accuracy what to expect of the equity and bond markets in the near term.
 But if you have long-term financial goals, you should seek reasonable opportunities to put cash to work in ways that will help you achieve those objectives.
+There is no single solution for every investor, but you can focus on strategies that reflect your risk appetite, time horizon and goals.

-Review your financial plan with a wealth professional and explore cash management opportunities – along with your long-term investing goals – to help you capitalize on today's interest rate environment.
+Review your financial plan with a wealth professional and explore cash management opportunities – along with your long-term investing goals – to help you capitalize on today's interest rate environment..

 Note: The Standard & Poor’s 500 Index (S&P 500) consists of 500 widely traded stocks that are considered to represent the performance of the U.S. stock market in general.
 The S&P 500 is an unmanaged index of stocks.
 It is not possible to invest directly in the index.
 Past performance is no guarantee of future results.